Using the StarLeaf Cloud API

 GET and DELETE requests do not require a body.
 Where the server response includes a body, it is also of type application/json.
 Strings must be UTF-8 encoded.
 All responses include the header X-SL-SERVER, which identifies the server from which the response came.
 The client should include this information in any logs, to assist with debugging any issues.

 Before the client can make any API requests, the client must first authenticate itself with the StarLeaf Cloud API server.
-Clients authenticate with the StarLeaf Cloud either as an individual user or as an integration which is effectively a ‘dummy’ user which can either have administrator access to the organization or not.
+Clients authenticate with the StarLeaf platform as an integration which is effectively a ‘dummy’ user which can either have administrator access to the organization or not.